svenkf/samplesheet-validator/README.md

         		Sample_Name
         		index
         		index2
-		- SLIMS connection: It connects to SLIMS using demuxer credentials to check if a given Sample_ID already has a fastq object in SLIMS.
 		- Pipeline-Specific Validation
 			Since some pipelines rely on the 'Description' field to be properly written to extract the samples to be run by them, we have to ensure that the description has the keyword 'npm1' and not 'nmp1', for example.
     			Pipelines Handled and their keywords: